turkraft/springfilter/README.md

 Field names should be directly given without any extra literals.
 Dots indicate nested fields.
 For example: `category.updatedAt`

 ### Inputs
 Numbers should be directly given.
 Booleans should also directly be given, valid values are `true` and `false` (case insensitive).
-Others such as strings, enums, strings, should be quotes.
+Others such as strings, enums, strings, should be quoted.
 For example: `status : 'active'`

 ### Operators
 <table>